Skip to content

 }

-Behind the scenes, protobuf will encode an ID for each possible message in the oneof field, and expose a way in each programming language to be able to determine which type it is.
+Behind the scenes, protobuf will encode an ID for each possible message in the oneof field (it uses the tag number), and expose a way in each programming language to be able to determine which type it is.
 In a way, this is very similar to the enum method above, except that protobuf is generating the enum and including it in the message, rather than you adding it to a header.

 One further benefit from the wrapped message approach is that you can add additional generic fields to the wrapper message which will then be added to all messages.
 For example, this could be useful for holding things such as a timestamp or CRC checksum.